UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_pelle.md

 ### 1. Create an SSH key pair

-Create an SSH key pair with the following command:
+On your local computer, in a terminal, create an SSH key pair with the following command:

 ```bash
 ssh-keygen -a 100 -t ed25519 -f ~/.ssh/id_ed25519_uppmax_login -C "My comment"